 - Brainstorms for creative style ideas and designs and coordinates with the design details.

-- Oversees and coordinates the timelines and vendors on the wedding day as planned
+- Oversees and coordinates the timelines and vendors

 - Can you take phone calls, meet vendors and fit in time for meetings while you run a business or while at work?